-Sheila Abdus-Salaam, the first black woman appointed to the New York State Court of Appeals and the United States’ first female Muslim judge, has died.
+Sheila Abdus-Salaam, the first black woman appointed to the New York State Court of Appeals, has died.
 Her body was discovered in the Hudson River.

 A New York Police Department spokesman told us that police responded to an emergency call the afternoon of 12 April 2017, and upon arrival police found an unidentified female “unresponsive and unconscious” in the water.
 According to the New York Post, her husband had reported her missing earlier in the day:

 Her husband later identified her body.
 Sources said it showed no obvious signs of trauma or injuries indicating criminality or foul play, and that her death appeared to be a suicide.

 According to reports, Abdus-Salaam earned a considerable amount of respect from her colleagues:

 Veteran New York trial lawyer Robert Kelner, who first met Abdus-Salaam 20 years ago at a Columbia Law School event, called the judge “a brilliant person.”